MinatoNamikaze02/TI/README.md

 # TigerANTLR

 ## Overview
-Back-End Tiger Compiler is a compiler written for the dummy language Tiger using ANTLR.
+Tiger Compiler written for the dummy academic language Tiger using ANTLR.